 Here are some possible reasons for this error.

-• USB interface or connection issues: A loose interface, poor contact, or insufficient power can prevent the system from reading the device, resulting in this error message.
+• USB interface or connection issues: Loose ports, poor contact, or insufficient power.

-• Partition table or file system corruption: If the USB flash drive’s partition table or file system is corrupted, the system will consider the device to have no valid disk.
+• Partition table or file system corruption: Corrupt partitions make the system consider the device as empty.

-Initial Action 2: Recover Data from Your Problematic USB Drive
+Part 2.
+Recover Data from the USB Drive

 Before dealing with the “Please insert a disk into USB drive” error through the advanced methods, recover your data first.